System profiling, Applications tracing and Trace analysis

 Simpleperf

-Simpleperf is a native CPU profiling tool for Android, which can be used to profile both Android applications and native processes running on Android.
-Detailed documentation about this tool can be found on link.
+is a native CPU profiling tool for Android, which can be used to profile both Android applications and native processes running on Android.

-The Linux Kernel exposes several Performance Monitoring Unit (PMU) - CPU and non-CPU - events, as well as software and tracepoint events to user space via the perf_event_open system call, which is used by simpleperf to collect and process the event’s data.
+The Linux Kernel exposes several Performance Monitoring Unit (PMU) - CPU and non-CPU - events, as well as software and tracepoint events to user space via the perf_event_open

-The following subsections do present some simpleperf command examples that can be used to obtain useful information to troubleshoot and validate the development.
-Detailed information on the available commands supported, and their usage can be obtained on link.
+command examples that can be used to obtain useful information to troubleshoot and validate the development.

 Note

 Although not all, most of the following commands do require root privileges in order to retrieve some of the system wide information.
-Failing to do so, will result in the following error message “System wide profiling needs root privilege”.
-To obtain root privileges, simply run the command su 0 before running any of the following examples.

 Simpleperf List

-A list of the different supported events can be obtained by running the command simpleperf list.
-An example of the output provided by the command is presented below for reference:
+A list of the different supported events can be obtained by running the command simpleperf list

 console:/ $ simpleperf list